 - NIRSpec MOS + NIRCam parallels (data volume mostly driven by NIRCam).

-The general solution is to use the group averaging options.
-Both the traditional and IRS2 grouped NIRSpec patterns have less saved volume and will be within limits.
+The general solution is to use one of the group averaging patterns NRS or NRSIRS2.
+Both the traditional and IRS2 grouped NIRSpec patterns with four (NRS) and five (NRSIRS2) frames averaged per group have significantly smaller data rates and will be within limits.

 Since the Near-Infrared Imager and Slitless Spectrograph (NIRISS) has only one Hawaii 2RG detector, it is not expected to exceed data volume or data rate limitations when it is used as the “prime” instrument.
 The wide field slitless spectroscopy or imaging modes of NIRISS can be used in parallel with other instruments.
-In these cases, the full-frame readout format will be used with the NIS readout pattern to produce data at a rate of 0.195MBytes/s.
-This rate and the accumulated data volume are small compared with the “prime” instrument, but must still be considered.
+In these cases, the full-frame readout format will generally be used with the NIS readout pattern to produce data at a rate of 0.195MBytes/s.
+In rare cases (e.g., with bright targets), the NISRAPID readout pattern could also be used, producing 0.782 Mbytes/s.
+These rates and the accumulated data volumes are typically small compared with the other instruments, but must still be considered.